BlazeSoftware/wetherby-healing/content/site/contact.md

 ---
 title: Get In Touch
-description: We'd love to hear from you.
-Drop us a line.
+description: I'd love to hear from you.
+Drop me a line.
 ---
 ## Opening times